You may see an unfamiliar charge after signing up for a free trial or pre-ordering paid content on YouTube. This charge is an authorization hold.

-When you place an order, we contact the issuing bank to make sure the payment method is valid.
-Your bank reserves the funds until the transaction processes or the authorization expires, but this isn't an actual charge.
+When you place an order, we contact the issuing bank to make sure your payment method is valid.
+Your bank reserves the funds until the transaction processes or the authorization expires.

-Authorization holds are removed by your bank after a short time, which might vary by bank.
-This doesn’t mean that the order is canceled.
+Authorization holds are not actual charges.
+They’re removed by your bank after a short time, which may vary by bank.
+Your order is not canceled when your authorization hold is refunded.

 If you use a debit card, you might see authorization holds as charges on your online statement.
-These charges are automatically reversed by your bank.
+Your bank will automatically reverse these charges.